 A license is unnecessary in most U.S. locations to wholesale properties.
 You do not need to be a licensed real estate agent or broker.
 You simply need a standard business license and bank account.

 Wholesaling houses is a business and should be treated that way.
 You will need business basics such as a phone, website, printer, business cards, flyers, letterhead, CPA, etc. You will need solid wholesale contracts tailored for your state’s legal requirements (get a lawyer to create them for you).
 You should also budget between $5,000 to $10,000 for advertising and direct mail campaigns.

 STEP #2 – Find Undervalued Houses to Wholesale

 The next step is to source undervalued and distressed houses that you can wholesale.
 There are a number of ways to do this (discussed below).

-At the beginning new wholesalers should network and canvass neighborhoods locally, looking for distressed houses.
-After that you can invest in direct mail and ad campaigns that target financially distressed homeowners.
+In the beginning, new wholesalers should network and canvass neighborhoods locally, looking for distressed houses.
+After that, you can invest in direct mail and ad campaigns that target financially distressed homeowners.
 Learn more about running wholesaling houses ads here >

 STEP #3 – Sign a Wholesale Purchase Agreement With the Homeowner / Seller